 - Maria Theresa Robles.
-Dr Robles passed her viva in January 2019.
+Dr Robles graduated in 2019.
 Her thesis is entitled: ‘Through Whose Lens?
 The Politics of Regional and Global Surveillance and Macroprudential Policy in East Asia’.
 She is now a Teaching Fellow in East Asian Politics in the School of Government and International Affairs, Durham University, UK.

 - Bashillah Baharuddin.
 Dr Baharuddin graduated in January 2019 after successfully defending her thesis entitled: 'Nurturing Trust for the Participation of Developing Countries in the Multilateralism Approach to the Nuclear Fuel Cycle: Malaysia'.
 Shillah is a Research Officer for the Malaysian Nuclear Agency.